Tyrrrz/YoutubeExplode/Readme.md

     .CollectAsync(20);
 ```

-You can also enumerate videos lazily without waiting for the whole list to load:
+You can also enumerate the videos iteratively without waiting for the whole list to load:

 ```csharp
 using YoutubeExplode;